 Our faculty study a wide range of ecologies (e.g., families, schools, neighborhoods, policy contexts, programs) and preventive interventions (e.g., pertaining to school readiness; school success; HIV and health behaviors; mental health; housing and homelessness), locally, nationally and internationally.
 Our faculty also conducts work on how cultural factors and identities influence and interact with experiences of these ecologies and interventions.
 Our New York City location provides students and faculty with an ideal urban setting for studying many kinds of communities and settings combined with easy access to gateways to the world at large.

-Students work collaboratively with faculty on a range of activities in these research areas, including study design, data collection and analysis, journal publications, conference presentations, policy briefs, and evaluation activities carried out with service, community and policy organizations.
-Program faculty collaborate closely with one another, as well as with other social, behavioral, health and policy scientists at NYU and other universities.
+Students work collaboratively with faculty on a range of activities in these research areas, including study design, data collection, primary and secondary data analysis, journal publications, conference presentations, policy briefs, and evaluation activities carried out with service, community, and policy organizations.

 Students are required to participate on the research team of a PSI faculty member (or another Applied Psychology faculty, by program approval), beginning the first semester of their first year.
 Students are expected to allocate at least half of their time (20 hours per week) to this activity.
 By year 3, in line with our training expectations to be exposed to more than one project, students should spend a minimum of 5 hours (of the 20 hours per week) working with another research mentor (within or outside of the program by approval of primary research mentor).
 Students are free to transition onto new research teams throughout their doctoral training.